toreanderson/toreanderson.github.io/_posts/2015-09-07-working-around-github-pages-and-astlys-missing-ipv6-support-using-apache-mod_proxy.markdown

 blog.toreanderson.no is an alias for fud.no.
 ````

-By using my own domain names, I am also making sure that my blog's URL is
+Another thing worth mentioning here: By using my own domain names, I am also
-[secured using
+making sure that my blog's URL is [secured using
 DNSSEC](http://dnssec-debugger.verisignlabs.com/blog.toreanderson.no), another
-important piece of technology in today's Internet that GitHub Pages and Fastly
+important piece of Internet technology that GitHub Pages and Fastly currently
-currently [neglect to
+[neglect to
 support](http://dnssec-debugger.verisignlabs.com/toreanderson.github.io).

-In any case, at this point in time http://blog.toreanderson.no/ is available
+# Summary

+With the help of Apache `mod_proxy`, http://blog.toreanderson.no is now
-over both IPv4 and IPv6 and I am therefore finally comfortable with letting
+available over both IPv4 and IPv6.
+I am therefore finally comfortable with
-people know that this blog actually exists.
-While the `mod_proxy` workaround is
+letting people know that this blog actually exists.
+While this workaround is
 far from ideal from a technical point of view, it is better than the
 alternative - having to wait an indeterminate amount of time for Fastly to
-dual-stack GitHub Pages and the rest of the sites they host on their CDN.
+dual-stack their CDN.